Glazed Hoisin Chicken Drumsticks

 What to serve with hoisin glazed chicken

-Easy Hoisin Glazed Chicken Drumsticks
+Hoisin Glazed Chicken Recipe

 Ingredients

-- ½ cup hoisin sauce, gluten-free, if needed
+- ½ cup hoisin sauce

 - 2 tablespoons water

-- 1 tablespoon soy sauce, gluten-free, if needed
+- 1 tablespoon soy sauce

-- 1 teaspoon garlic chili sauce, can sub sriracha
+- 1 teaspoon garlic chili sauce (can sub sriracha)

-- 1 teaspoon rice vinegar, can substitute apple cider vinegar
+- 1 teaspoon rice vinegar (can substitute apple cider vinegar)

-- 3 cloves garlic , finely minced
+- 3 cloves garlic (finely minced )

 - 8 chicken drumsticks